SarimDx/Project-Forex-Freelance/README.md

-# Project-Forex-Freelance
+# To-Do-App
-Building a Website That Market Forex  Trading For A Client
+Help me please it not easy  For a Beginner